When you are looking at purchasing a swim spa, you should consider the different costs you will incur and when these costs will take place.

 Some swim spas may cost more upfront, but you get higher quality workmanship that costs you less to operate and maintain.
 While budget swim spas promise a lesser financial burden initially, much more can go wrong if inferior materials and unskilled labor are used.

-The cost of a swim spa has 3 components: the purchase price, the installation cost, and the maintenance cost.
+The total cost of a swim spa has three major components: the purchase price, the installation cost, and the maintenance cost.

 What Are Swim Spas?

 Essentially a swim spa is a small pool that uses water jets or propellers to create a current.
 This current gives you resistance to swim against, letting you have the experience of swimming without having to install a full-sized pool.

 Swim Spa Purchase Price

 You can use the swim spa year round.
 There are a lot more options with installation.
 It can be inside or outside; above ground or below; placed in a deck or in one half of a garage.
 You can take it with you, if you move.
 And the maintenance is easy.